yingx9/tp/docs/team/yingx9.md

 **2. List feature for resources**

-Main implementation: `ListCommand` class
+Main implementation: `ListCommand` class.
 Implemented the **list** feature to show a list of all the resources in the library.
 Further enhanced by implementing `filter` options to filter by `tag`, `genre`, and `status`, which shows resources that fit all given filters, to help librarians get a specific overview of resources in the library.

 **3. Edit feature for resources**

-Main implementation: `EditCommand` class
+Main implementation: `EditCommand` class.
 Implemented the **edit** feature for all resource type: Book, Magazine, Newspaper, CD, and their electronic versions.

-Edit feature supports editing:
-- **For all resources:** Title, ISBN, Status
-- In addition, Specific Attributes for:
-  - **Books/EBooks:** Author, Genres, Link
-  - **Magazines/EMagazines:** Brand, Issue, Link
-  - **Newspaper/ENewspaper:** Publisher, Edition, Link
-  - **CD:** Creator, Type

 **4. Received Date attribute for resources**